PhiZone/player/README.md

 Animated PNGs are an excellent alternative to GIFs, offering enhanced color fidelity and the support of an 8-bit alpha channel for smoother transparency effects.

-While there hasn't been support for GIF events, APNGs are planned to act exactly the same as GIFs.
+An APNG acts exactly the same way as a GIF does, unless the number of repetitions is specified in the file, according to the APNG specification.

 ### Z indexes